alevy/simple.cx/getting_started.md

 ---

 This getting started tutorial will get you up and running with a basic web application.
+At the end you will know

+1. how install Simple

-At the end you will know (1) how install Simple, (2) how to create a Simple application from scratch, (3) the structure of a Simple application and (4) how to add persistence with PostgreSQL.
+2. how to create a Simple application from scratch

+3. the structure of a Simple application

+4. how to add persistence with PostgreSQL.

-## 1. Guide Assumptions
+## Guide Assumptions

 This guide assumes you have a working version of the GHC Haskell compiler, the cabal package manager and an up-to-date version of the PostgreSQL database.
 The